-I gained a lot of weight after my two pregnancies and I want to get healthier in 2021, but I live with chronic migraine.
-Can you tell me the best diet and exercise program for someone who has migraine?
+I gained a lot of weight after my two pregnancies and I want to get healthier in 2021, but I live with chronic migraines.
+Can you tell me the best diet and exercise program for someone who has a migraine?

 Being a busy mother with two little ones and chronic migraine yet interested in working on diet and exercise!
 My hat is off to you!